cd84097a65d/Get-Funds-from-ariva.de/README.md

 # The table that obtains funds from ariva.de
 The table obtains important European funds measures from ariva.de.
+The description of the goals of the table can be and proof of the concept can be found at the [GitHub Pages]( https://cd84097a65d.github.io/Get-Funds-from-ariva.de/).

 Some European funds cannot be obtained because they are not available from ariva.de.

 The Excel should be set to German settings of numbers: "," is a decimal separator.

 You have to install SeleniumBasic before you start to work with a table: https://florentbr.github.io/SeleniumBasic/ You must also download the ChromeDriver according to the version of Chrome browser from: